kukymbr/goose-docker/README.md

 ```

 See the [compose.yml](compose.yml) file for the full example.
-Also, the [tests/compose.yml](tests/compose.yml) file contains example of usage with multiple databases.
+Also, the [tests/compose.yml](tests/compose.yml) file contains an example of usage with multiple databases.

 #### Overriding the environment variables